quii/learn-go-with-tests/intro-to-generics.md

 The TDD cycle of red, green, refactor means that you have more guidance as to what code you _actually need_ to deliver your behaviour, **rather than imagining abstractions up front**; but you still need to be careful.

 There's no hard and fast rules here but resist making things generic until you can see that you have a useful generalisation.
 When we created the various `Stack` implementations we importantly started with _concrete_ behaviour like `StackOfStrings` and `StackOfInts` backed by tests.
-From our real code we could start to see real patterns and backed by our tests we could explore refactoring toward a more general-purpose solution.
+From our real code we could start to see real patterns, and backed by our tests, we could explore refactoring toward a more general-purpose solution.

-People often advise you to only generalise when you see the same code 3 times, which seems like a good starting rule of thumb.
+People often advise you to only generalise when you see the same code three times, which seems like a good starting rule of thumb.

 A common path I've taken in other programming languages has been: